 What is an ePortfolio?

 An ePortfolio is an electronic collection of evidence that students assemble to demonstrate their knowledge and skills that are derived from their college experiences.College students' use of ePortfolios has been declared a high-impact practice by the American Association of Colleges and Universities (AAC&U) on the basis of research findings that suggest students who have developed a well-structured ePortfolio receive many of the same benefits associated with engaging in other established high-impact practices.
 For example, students’ ePortfolio use, compared to student non-use, has been found to be associated with increases in class grades, four-year graduation rate, and persistence rates (Watson, Kuh, Rhodes, Light, and Chen, 2016).

 Why is Career Connect using an ePortfolio?

 An ePortfolio is ideal mechanism for connecting student learning experiences across their academic careers because it allows students to collect work from multiple, different experiences in a single location.
-Career Connect chose ePortfolios as a key component because they can help to catalyze students’ integrative learning and holistic development, and can be used as a tool for marketing their skills and professional development.
+Career Connect chose ePortfolio as a key component because ePortfolios can help catalyze students’ integrative learning and holistic development, and can be used as a tool for marketing their skills and professional development.
 See http://guides.library.unt.edu/eportfolio to help you find resources on how to use your ePortfolio.